marcusoftnet/marcusoftnet.github.io/_posts/2021-04-26-formulation---the-crucial-often-missed-step-of-bdd.md

 Very early in my agile journey, I stumbled over [behavior Driven Development](https://dannorth.net/introducing-bdd/) (in that exact blog post, in fact - Thanks Dan).
 And like many, I first thought of it as a more user-friendly way of writing tests.

-But pretty soon (through the help of [Specifcation By Example](https://www.manning.com/books/specification-by-example) - Thanks Gojko) I realized that the true power comes from the shared understanding that stakeholders and delivery team can get from writing the specifications together, before we start, as examples/tests using concrete data.
+But pretty soon (through the help of [Specification By Example](https://www.manning.com/books/specification-by-example) - Thanks Gojko) I realized that the true power comes from the shared understanding that stakeholders and delivery team can get from writing the specifications together, before we start, as examples/tests using concrete data.

 I was hooked and [Cucumber](https://cucumber.io/) was my poison.
 A programming language for requirements.
 Executable specifications, I mean - come on!
 This is now 15 years ago and I still am a big fan of this way of working.